jstolarek/jstolarek.github.io/pages/posts/2023-11-27-proton-is-detrimental-to-linux-as-a-gaming-platform.md

 This might sound good at first, but for me this push for Proton resulted in degradation of gaming experience on Linux.
 First and foremost, **Proton is closely tied to Steam, and that is a platform I just refuse to use due to its inherent DRM**.
-I like to own things I pay for, and that is not the case with games purchased on Steam.
+I like to own things I pay for and that is not the case with games purchased on Steam.
 I would lie if I said I have never bought a game on Steam, but I certainly can't remember when was the last time I did.